 The parties to the collective agreement will be evaluating the scheme in the interim, prior to the end date of this CAO, as to its budget neutrality, its impact on recruitment and advancement and with regard to the work pressure.
-A final evaluation will take place before 1 July 2020
+A final evaluation will take place by 1 October 2021 at the latest.